Apponyi family: Éberhárd (today Malinovo, Slovakia)

 The old castle at Ybrehart (today Malinovo) was acquired by Count György Apponyi, son of Lázár, in June 1763.
 It was reconstructed into its current form sometime after 1817 by Count György Apponyi (1780–1849), eldest son of Antal György.
 It then went to his son György Apponyi who died in the castle in 1899.
 Albert Apponyi lost property of the castle following the Treaty of Trianon.
 It became an agricultural school in 1923, a function it still serves despite an obvious need for repair.

 Jablánc (today Jablonica, Slovakia)

-The castle in Jabloncza, inherited by the family in 1772, was remodeled by József Apponyi around the time of his elevation as Count in 1808, possibly to better reflect his new higher status.
+The manor in Jabloncza, inherited by the family in 1772, was remodeled by József Apponyi around the time of his elevation as Count in 1808, possibly to better reflect his new higher status.
 It was again remodeled in the late 19th century by Count Antal Apponyi (1852–1920), who inherited it from József's son Rezső Apponyi.
 After World War I it changed hands several times and eventually went into disrepair.
 In 2017 it was purchased by a non-profit group that intends to renovate it and convert into a hotel and cultural facility.